 Imagine the sum Sn as the volume of the pyramid of 1 x 1 x 1 cubes with one cube on the top layer, 4 on the next, 9 on the next and so on up to n x n cubes on the bottom layer as seen in the figure above.

-From the expression Sn =n(n+1)(2n+1)/6, we see that Sis one sixth the volume of a box with dimensions n x (n + 1) x (2n + 1).
+From the expression Sn =n(n+1)(2n+1)/6, we see that Sn is one sixth the volume of a box with dimensions n x (n + 1) x (2n + 1).
 So it is at least conceivable that six of these pyramids could be packed into that rectangular volume.
 Elizabeth and I glued 30 wooden cubes into 6 two-layer pyramids (1 x 1 + 2 x 2) as shown

 and without too much effort arranged them into a 2 x 3 x 5 rectangular volume.